vanevery/openpath/README.md

 This code will be expanded so that >3 users can join sessions.
 This is part of our development in rounds one and two of Mozilla Ignite.

-Our backend code is located here: https://github.com/asaeed/openPath
+The code for the front- and backend is located here: https://github.com/asaeed/openPath

 part of Mozilla Ignite (mozillaignite.org)